purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 So, p-1 and q-1 are both even numbers, and therefore e=3 satisfies the requirement.
 This actually gets used in practice!
 But sometimes a larger e is chosen for more security (TODO remind me of the other e choice = 65167 or whatever)

+This was a lot of work just to choose e=3.
+To recap, we needed to make sure that we could undo the original encryption.
+We decrypt the ciphertext c by raising it to the dth power: $c^d \pmod{N} \ \equiv \ m$ But existence wasn't just enough.
+We also needed to make sure that decryption was unique.
+Otherwise the recipient could end up with multiple possible interpretations.

+In order for $c^d$ to be unique modulo N, we had to choose e carefully.
+We did a lot of legwork to show that $c^d$ uniquely decrypts the original message when e is coprime to (p-1)(q-1).

 ### Finding the decryption key d!
 TODO use Euclidean algorithm with knowledge of p and q to find d so that we can therefore decrypt m^e mod N